fuegovic/website-lc/README.md

 - ✔️ ~~add author in the blog cards~~
 - ✔️ ~~remove subscribe...~~
 - ✔️ ~~reverse the chronological order~~ 🙃
-- // 🧑‍🦯 light mode 🕶️
 - // 💅 make it prettier
 - // 🥸 fallback anon author ?
+- // 🧑‍🦯 light mode (as always) 🕶️

 ### Authors
-- // update frontmatter social array (see blog tags)
+- // 💳 update frontmatter social array (see blog tags)
-- // show blog posts by under bio
+- // 👀 show blog posts by under bio
-- // tweak fallback icon for author's socials
+- // 🪁 tweak fallback icon for author's socials

 ### changelogs
 - ✔️ ~~use transform on images instead of whatever is in place, see blogindex for example~~